What is a clinical research study?

 How long will study participation last?

-If eligible, you or your child will be in one of the ADvocate Studies for up to approximately 56 weeks.
+If eligible, you or your child will be in one of the ADvocate Studies for between 30 and 66 weeks.
 You may also be asked to return to the research site for extra visits at any time during the study if the study doctor decides that extra assessments are needed for safety purposes.

 Learn more about the ADvocate Studies.